Rohan-Shakya/InnovateIQ/README.md

-# Startup Website
+# InnovateIQ | Accelerating Your Startup and SaaS Success

-Startup is a high-quality and visually appealing, feature-rich website to launch a startup, business, or SaaS website.
+Our website provides startup and SaaS solutions, including website design, development, marketing strategies, and business consulting services.
+We help businesses at any stage to succeed in today's competitive market and reach their full potential.

 ## Getting Started